kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 Another CRD called `ServiceImport` will be introduced to act as the in-cluster representation of a multi-cluster service in each importing cluster.
 This is analogous to the traditional `Service` type in Kubernetes.
-Each cluster will have a coresponding `ServiceImport` for each uniquely named `Service` that has been exported within the supercluster, referenced by namespaced name.
+Importing clusters will have a coresponding `ServiceImport` for each uniquely named `Service` that has been exported within the supercluster, referenced by namespaced name.
 `ServiceImport` resources will be managed by the MCS implementation's mcs-controller.